Concave-eared torrent frog: Ultrasonic communication

 Concave-eared torrent frog is the first frog (and the first non-mammalian vertebrate) demonstrated to both produce and perceive ultrasonic frequencies.
 These frogs' preferred habitat is adjacent to rapidly moving water which produces perpetual low-frequency background noise.
 Thus, the use of high-frequency calls is believed to facilitate intraspecific communication within the frogs' noisy environment.

 Concave-eared torrent frogs have extremely thin eardrums recessed in their ears, which allows for the ear bones that connect the drum to sound processing part of the ear to be shorter and lighter.
 Most frogs have thick eardrums close to the surface of the skin and can only hear frequencies below 12 kilohertz.
 Concave-eared torrent frogs have been recorded chirping at 128 kHz.

+Blinking communication

+To overcome the noise of streams, female concave-eared torrent frogs use eyeblinks to communicate with males to initiate mating.
+This is the only case of the use of blinking outside humans and some primates.